AkshatStark06/Spotify-Dashboard-PowerBI/README.md

-# Spotify-Dashboard-PowerBI
+🎵 Spotify Dashboard – Power BI

-Power BI Dashboard for Spotify Music Data
+Power BI Dashboard built on Spotify Top 50 Music Data to analyze song, artist, and popularity trends.
-________________________________________

 📌 Business Requirement

-Spotify stakeholders (music analysts, playlist managers, and marketing teams) need a consolidated dashboard to monitor song and artist performance across different dimensions.
+Spotify stakeholders—music analysts, playlist managers, and marketing teams—need a consolidated dashboard to monitor song and artist performance across multiple dimensions.

-Based on the screens provided, the business requires:
+Based on the provided screens, the business requirements are outlined below.

-1. Overview Page
+1️⃣ Overview Page

-o	Track KPIs like Total Songs, Distinct Artists, Average Popularity, Avg Duration. o	Compare Explicit vs Non-Explicit Songs and see their share. o	Analyze Songs by Album Type (single, album, compilation). o	View Distinct Songs and Avg Popularity by Year. o	Trend analysis of Avg Popularity & Distinct Songs by Month. o	Highlight Top Songs & Top Artists by Popularity.
+Track key KPIs:

+Total Songs

+Distinct Artists

+Average Popularity

+Average Duration

+Compare Explicit vs Non-Explicit Songs and their performance share.

+Analyze songs by Album Type:

+Single

+Album

+Compilation

+View Distinct Songs and Average Popularity by year.

+Perform trend analysis:

+Average Popularity by Month

+Distinct Songs by Month

+Highlight:

+Top Songs by Popularity

+Top Artists by Popularity

-3. Artist Page
+2️⃣ Artist Page

-o	Show Top Artists by Popularity. o	Compare Tracks per Album and Songs by Artist. o	Provide drill-down to artist-level data (songs, release date, avg popularity, avg position, duration). o	Support identifying artists with consistent hits and #1 positions.
+Display Top Artists by Popularity.

+Compare:

+Tracks per Album

+Songs by Artist

+Provide drill-down capabilities to artist-level details, including:

+Song name

+Release date

+Average popularity

+Average chart position

+Duration

+Support identification of:

+Artists with consistent hits

+Artists achieving #1 positions

-5. Songs Page
+3️⃣ Songs Page

-o	Rank Top Songs by Popularity. o	Show Tracks per Song (Album/Single distribution). o	Compare Songs by Song Count. o	Provide detailed table with song name, release date, distinct artists, avg popularity, position, duration per year.
-________________________________________
+Rank Top Songs by Popularity.

+Show Tracks per Song (Album vs Single distribution).

+Compare songs by Song Count.

+Provide a detailed table with:

+Song name

+Release year

+Distinct artists

+Average popularity

+Chart position

+Duration

 📌 Problem Statement

-Currently, Spotify’s raw “Top 50” dataset is limited to lists and rankings, making it difficult for stakeholders to see patterns and take insights quickly.
+Spotify’s raw Top 50 dataset is primarily list- and ranking-based, making it difficult for stakeholders to quickly identify patterns and extract actionable insights.

-From the screens, the key problems solved are:
+Key Problems Addressed

-•	No clear KPI monitoring → Dashboard provides quick summary of total songs, artists, popularity, duration, etc.
+No clear KPI monitoring
+→ Dashboard delivers a quick snapshot of total songs, artists, popularity, and duration.

-•	Lack of explicit vs non-explicit analysis → Users can compare how explicit songs perform vs non-explicit.
+Lack of Explicit vs Non-Explicit analysis
+→ Enables comparison of performance between explicit and non-explicit songs.

-•	Difficulty in tracking song/album distribution → Visuals show breakdown by album type and release year.
+Difficulty tracking song and album distribution
+→ Visual breakdowns by album type and release year.

-•	Trend visibility missing → Popularity and distinct songs trends are shown over time (monthly & yearly).
+Missing trend visibility
+→ Monthly and yearly trends for popularity and distinct songs.

+Disconnected artist and song insights
-•	Artist vs Song level insights not connected → Drill-down pages for Artists and Songs connect overview insights to detailed records.
+→ Drill-down pages link high-level insights to detailed artist and song data.

+Decision-making gaps
-•	Decision-making gaps → Marketing and curation teams can now identify which artists/songs to promote, trends to follow, and which content resonates with audiences.
+→ Marketing and curation teams can identify:

+High-performing artists and songs

+Emerging trends

+Content that resonates most with audiences

+If you want, I can also:

+Make this ATS-friendly for resume/project descriptions

+Shorten it for a GitHub README summary

+Rewrite it as resume bullet points for a Data Analyst role

+give it for GITHUB read me file

+Here is a clean, concise, and professional GitHub README version, optimized for clarity and readability (not verbose, not resume-style):

+🎵 Spotify Dashboard – Power BI

+An interactive Power BI dashboard built using Spotify Top 50 music data to analyze song popularity, artist performance, and release trends across multiple dimensions.

+📌 Project Objective

+The goal of this project is to provide Spotify stakeholders—such as music analysts, playlist curators, and marketing teams—with a centralized dashboard to quickly monitor performance, identify trends, and support data-driven decision-making.

+📊 Dashboard Pages
+🔹 Overview Page

+Key KPIs: Total Songs, Distinct Artists, Average Popularity, Average Duration

+Comparison of Explicit vs Non-Explicit songs

+Distribution of songs by Album Type (Single, Album, Compilation)

+Yearly analysis of distinct songs and average popularity

+Monthly trend analysis for popularity and song count

+Highlights of Top Songs and Top Artists by popularity

+🔹 Artist Analysis Page

+Ranking of Top Artists by Popularity

+Comparison of:

+Tracks per album

+Songs per artist

+Drill-down insights at the artist level, including:

+Song details

+Release date

+Average popularity

+Chart position

+Duration

+Identification of artists with consistent hits and #1 positions

+🔹 Song Analysis Page

+Ranking of Top Songs by Popularity

+Distribution of songs across Albums vs Singles

+Song comparison based on song count

+Detailed song-level table with:

+Song name

+Release year

+Distinct artists

+Average popularity

+Chart position

+Duration

+🚩 Problem Addressed

+Spotify’s raw Top 50 dataset is largely list-based, making it difficult to identify patterns, trends, and actionable insights.

+This dashboard solves:

+Lack of KPI visibility

+No clear comparison between explicit and non-explicit content

+Limited insight into album and release distributions

+Missing time-based trend analysis

+Disconnected artist-level and song-level insights

+✅ Key Outcomes

+Faster insight generation through consolidated KPIs

+Clear visibility into music trends and audience preferences

+Improved decision-making for playlist curation and marketing strategies

+Seamless drill-down from overview to detailed artist and song data

+🛠 Tools Used

+Power BI

+DAX

+Spotify Top 50 Dataset